gramophone-wp/Gramophone/.github/CONTRIBUTING.md

 ### Getting Started

 - Read this documentation
-- Submit a ticket for your issue, assuming one does not already exist.
+- Submit a ticket for your issue, assuming one does not already exist
-  - Clearly describe the issue including steps to reproduce when it is a bug.
+  - Clearly describe the issue including steps to reproduce when it is a bug
-  - Make sure you fill in the earliest version that you know has the issue.
+  - Make sure you fill in the earliest version that you know has the issue
+  - If you are working on a bug, comment and let us know about it.
 - Fork the repository on GitHub
 - Make your changes in a new branch
 - Push your changes and make a PR

+### Setting up

+- Set up clean WordPress installation
+- Clone the theme in *wp-content/* folder and activate it
+- Import the [Theme Unit Test](https://codex.wordpress.org/Theme_Unit_Test) XML file
+- Work on your code and submit a pull request
+- Reference any existing issues related to your pull request

 ### Submitting a Pull Request